-British Columbia, Canada is rich in natural resources and has 150 years of solid mining history.
-In 2011 alone, we produced over $8 billion worth of mine products, including coal, copper, gold, zinc, molybdenum, silver, lead, aggregates, industrial minerals and other mining products.
+British Columbia, Canada is rich in natural resources and has over 150 years of mining history.
+In 2017 alone, we produced $8.8 billion worth of mine products, including coal, copper, gold, molybdenum, silver, aggregates, industrial minerals and other mining products.

 We offer the ideal business environment for extractive industries.

-- British Columbia is internationally recognized as a centre of expertise in mining, metallurgy, environmental engineering, mine safety, and geoscience.
-The province is home to the world’s largest concentration of exploration companies and mining professionals, with more than 800 mining and mineral firms and 400 service suppliers choosing Vancouver as their base of global operations.
+- The province is home to the world’s largest concentration of exploration companies and mining professionals.
+More than 700 mining and mineral firms choose Vancouver as their base of global operations.

 - Our world-class educational institutions produce knowledgeable and skilled workers.